Zheng Zhilong: Surrender to Qing

 In 1646, Zheng decided to defect to the Manchus and thusly left the passes of Zhejiang unguarded, allowing Manchu forces to capture Fuzhou.
 His defection was facilitated by Tong Guozhen and Tong Guoqi.
 His brothers who still controlled most of the Zheng army, and his son Koxinga refused to defect to the Qing and asked him to not surrender.
 Zheng Zhilong did not listen and the Qing noticed his followers and army had not followed him in his defection, so he was placed under house arrest and taken to Beijing.
 His bodyguard of former African slaves all died trying to stop the arrest and protect their leader.

 The Qing then marched to one of his castles in Anhai to humiliate his Japanese wife Tagawa Matsu.
 Different accounts say that Tagawa was raped by Qing forces and then committed suicide or that she committed suicide while directing the fight against the Qing.
 The Qing did not trust Zheng afterwards due to their role in Tagawa's death.

+Death

 Zheng Zhilong, along with his servants and sons who went with him were kept under house arrest for many years, until 1661.
 The Qing initially sentenced Zheng and his remaining servants and sons with him to death by lingchi but commuted their sentence to death by decapitation instead.
-He would later be executed by the Qing government in 1661 at Caishikou, as a result of his son Koxinga's continued resistance against the Qing regime.
+He would later be executed by the Qing government in 1661 at Caishikou Execution Grounds, Caishikou, in Beijing, as a result of his son Koxinga's continued resistance against the Qing regime.